Go back to all articles

 Comparative load testing of a DBMS for SAP BW in retailworking hours

-In order to make the picture as accurate as possible, in addition to the main profiles, a background load, or “noise” was created, since other operations occur on the server.
-This trick let us imitate a similar load.
+To make the picture as accurate as possible, in addition to the main profiles, a background load, or “noise,” was created since other operations occur on the server.
+This trick lets us imitate a similar load.

 The daytime and background profiles were built based on statistics from the most loaded days of the month.

-Moreover, it was important not only to compare quantitative indicators, but also to assess qualitative characteristics.
-So, in addition to measuring the response time, we captured load profiles for the CPU, I/O, LAN, etc. from all components of the infrastructure and performed a qualitative analysis and interpretation of the data.
+Moreover, it was important not only to compare quantitative indicators but also to assess qualitative characteristics.
+So, in addition to measuring the response time, we captured load profiles for the CPU, I/O, LAN, etc., from all infrastructure components and performed a qualitative analysis and interpretation of the data.

 Of course, several difficulties did arise during the implementation of the project.